 Why invest in logistics?

 During their conversation, Tian Tian and Christopher explained why they both deem the logistics industry particularly attractive to invest in.
-The high complexity of the industry offers large capabilities for startups to unbundle the space by capitalizing on data and using innovative technology effectively.
+The high complexity of the sector offers vast capabilities for startups to unbundle the space by capitalizing on data and using innovative technology effectively.
 It still poses a challenge, for example, for logistics companies to offer complete visibility through the entire supply chain to their customers to accurately locate their assets.

-Today, the digitization of the industry is still in its very early stages as its fragmented market makes it difficult to scale up operations for startups compared to other industries.
+Today, the digitization of the industry is still in its very early stages as its fragmented market makes it challenging to scale up operations for startups compared to other industries.
 But companies like Flexport are leading the charge and gearing up for large exits in the near future.